A certified BMW might come at an attractive price, but you may need to buy an extended warranty to go with it.

 What Does BMW’s CPO Warranty Cover?

-As we said, we think the BMW CPO warranty could be better.
-The warranty covers major parts of the car, including:
+The BMW CPO warranty covers major parts of the car, including:

 - Air conditioning and heating